60 Second Lemon Law Assessment™

 If you successfully sue a car company, the court can order them to pay you for the losses you’ve experienced.
 In legal terms, this is called “damages.”
 The goal is to put you back in the financial position you were in before you bought the defective vehicle.
 The specific types of compensation you can receive depend on your unique situation, the details of your case, and the laws in your state.
 From getting a full refund to covering related expenses, there are several ways you can be made whole.
 Seeing the successful outcomes of other drivers can give you a clearer picture of what’s possible.

 Under most state lemon laws, two of the most common remedies are a replacement vehicle or a full refund.
 A replacement means the manufacturer must provide you with a new, comparable vehicle.
-A full refund, often called a “buyback,” means the manufacturer must return the money you paid for the car.
+A full refund, often called a “buyback,” means the manufacturer must return the money you paid for the car and pay off any loan or lienholder.
 This typically includes your down payment, any trade-in allowance, and all the monthly payments you’ve made.
 You may also get back money for taxes and other fees.
-The manufacturer is usually allowed to subtract a small amount for the miles you drove the car before the defect appeared.
+The manufacturer is usually allowed to subtract a small amount for the miles you drove the car.
 For example, the Pennsylvania Lemon Law outlines these specific remedies for consumers.

 When your car is in the shop for yet another repair attempt, life doesn’t stop.
 You still need to get to work, pick up your kids, and run errands.
 The costs you pay for alternate transportation and other related expenses are known as incidental and consequential damages, and you can sometimes be reimbursed for them.
 This includes towing fees, the cost of a rental car, and even fares for rideshares or public transit.
 It’s a good idea to keep detailed records and receipts for all these expenses.
 An experienced attorney can help you identify all the costs you’re entitled to recover when you contact us for a free case review.